neciu/Debugging-Dockerized-Python-App/README.md

+# What?

+This is example project for my blog entry: [Debugging Dockerized Python (Django) App With PyCharm](http://blog.netczuk.pl/debugging-dockerized-python-django-app-with-pycharm/)

 # Usage
 1. Run helper script `./build-core-django.sh`.
 It will build core image.
 2. Run docker compose command: `docker-compose -f docker-compose-development.yml up`.
 It will build development image, and then run it with Postgres container.